 Why wouldn’t it be?
 Because we’re in a desperate race right now.
 Us against the virus, loser loses all.
 If we can break the tape first, and achieve herd immunity, we’ll have slammed the door in its face, and life might just return to something resembling the old normal.
-If the virus, using the collective biomass of all those who remain un-vaccinated as its laboratory, manages to invent new versions of itself that evade the barriers our new vaccines are now trying to erect, it won’t matter that we all get the jab.
+If the virus, using the collective biomass of all those who remain un-vaccinated as its laboratory, manages to invent new versions of itself that defeat the vaccines, it won’t matter that we all get the jab.
 It won’t do us any good.
-COVID 2.0 will jump right over the walls we just built, and we’ll be back at square one, none of us immune any longer.
+COVID 2.0 will sweep right past our new defences, and we’ll be back at square one, none of us immune any longer.
 It’s absolutely vital: we must reach herd immunity quickly and put an end to the bug’s efforts to evolve, or, sooner rather than later, it will evolve.

 In fact, it already has evolved, to a point.
 Variants that have sprung up in South Africa, the UK, and by now almost certainly the US, are proving both more contagious and, we’re beginning to think, more deadly when contracted.
-It’s hard to keep up, with the virus doing its thing faster than we can gather the necessary evidence to be certain what it’s been up to, but so far we’re fairly sure that none of the mutations now spreading around out there can beat our vaccines.
-Sadly, that’s a happy situation that can’t last for much longer, and we really have no idea how much longer.
+It’s hard to keep up, with the virus doing its thing faster than we can gather the data, but so far we’re fairly sure that none of the mutations now spreading around out there can beat our vaccines.
+Sadly, that’s a happy situation that can’t last forever, and we really have no idea for how much longer.
 The bug, like all bugs of its ilk, is working furiously within all the human bodies it can still infect, so, once more for emphasis: we must deprive it of its workspaces before it’s too late.
-We must inoculate the preponderance of our populations before the present variants spawn offspring that can defeat the immunity so many worked so hard to grant us.
+We must inoculate the preponderance of our populations before the present variants spawn offspring that can skirt the immunity so many worked so hard to grant us.

 So why won’t people get the shot?
 Why oh why, in the name of all that’s holy, do they not believe it’s safe, or even necessary?